JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 - There must be no repeating attributes or grouped attributes

 ### 2NF
+*attributes must depend on the whole key*
 - Table already be in 1NF
 - Must contain no partial dependencies (functional dependencies of non-prime attributes on candidate keys)
 - eg. If there is a composite key there could be a partial dependancy on one of them.

 ### 3NF
+*attributes must depend on the nothing but the key*
 - Table already be in 2NF
 - Must contain no non-key dependencies, also know as transitive functional dependencies
 - All attributes are dependent on the primary key